- Do I have an Advisor?

 - Aside from classes, are there other things to do on campus?

-Yes- all students who attend NHTI have their own academic advisor who will assist them in their course schedule planning and registration.
+All students who attend NHTI have an academic advisor who will assist them in their course schedule planning and registration.
 Your advisor will be the department head or a faculty member within your major program of study to which you have been admitted.
 It is important that you touch base with your advisor each semester as you choose your courses and make your career plans.

-If you are taking only evening classes, are not accepted into a program (non-matriculated), or are unsure who your advisor is, you may seek academic advising in the Academic Advising Center, which is located in Sweeney 103.
+If you are taking only evening classes or are not accepted into a program (non-matriculated), you may seek academic advising in the Academic Advising Center, which is located in Sweeney 103.
+If you are unsure who your advisor is, check the SIS student tab and click on “My Advisor” or contact the Academic Advising Center.

 Why do I have to take all the Placement Testing?